Ichthyophis cardamomensis: Description

-Ichthyophis cardamomensis can grow to a length of 32.17 centimeters, with a pinkish hazelnut brown coloration that brightens on the sides and underbelly.
-The lips, nostrols, and tentacles are a whitish pink coloration.
+Ichthyophis cardamomensis can grow to a length of 32.17 cm, with a pinkish hazelnut brown coloration that brightens on the sides and underbelly.
+The lips, nostrils, and tentacles are a whitish pink coloration.
 From a dorsal view the species has a flattened head that broadens slightly from the tentacles to the first collar.
 From a lateral view the head tapers slightly between the first collar and nares, before becoming a blunt snout at the end.

-Distribution & habitat
+Distribution and habitat

 Distribution

-Ichthyophis cardamomensis occurs in southwest Cambodia, in the Cardamom Mountains within the Pursat Province, and in Preah Monivong National Park, within the Kamot Province at elevations of 293 to 968 meters.
-This isn't thought to be the species full range however, as similar habitats and elevations occur nearby such as the Battambang, Koh Kong and Kampong Speu Province.
+Ichthyophis cardamomensis occurs in southwest Cambodia, in the Cardamom Mountains within the Pursat province, and in Preah Monivong National Park, within the Kamot Province at elevations of 293 to 968 m.
+This isn't thought to be the species full range however, as similar habitats and elevations occur nearby such as the Battambang, Koh Kong and Kampong Speu province.

 Habitat

 Ichthyophis cardamomensis is associated with hilly evergreen and semi-evergreen forests, often being found inside rotting logs and underneath soil during the day.
-The holotype of the species was found in a damp forest on a hillside at an elevation of 986 meters, and paratypes being found in a pitfall trap alongside a rotting log within a hilly forest at an elevation of 528 meters.
+The holotype of the species was found in a damp forest on a hillside at an elevation of 986 meters, and paratypes being found in a pitfall trap alongside a rotting log within a hilly forest at an elevation of 528 m.
 Based on where these specimens were found, it is thought that I. cardamomensis prefers high elevations around small bodies of water.
 Larvae of the species have been seen swimming in shallow, swift moving streams in September and October.